Japanese sea bass: Migration

 Juveniles are dispersed and transported kilometers away from the spawning grounds into coastal areas and river estuaries by tidal currents during late winter or early spring.
-Some of their nursery habitats are located around Japanese seas, such as Tamara River estuary, Tokyo Bay, Tango sea, Ariake Bay, and Lake Shinji.
-Most of the early juveniles migrate to the upriver turbidity maximum zone (TMZ) which is known as an area of high prey concentration in estuaries.
-Juveniles that migrate to these areas have a better chance to survive than those who remain in coastal areas.
-The area of estuaries is smaller and its environmental conditions are more variable, allowing them to have higher growth rate, a lower starvation rate, and less risk of predation.
+Some of their nursery habitats are located around Japanese seas, such as Tamara River estuary, Tokyo Bay, Tango Sea, Ariake Bay, and Lake Shinji.
+Most of the early juveniles migrate to the upriver turbidity maximum zone (TMZ), which is known as an area of high prey concentration in estuaries.
+Juveniles that migrate to these areas have a better chance to survive than those who remain in coastal areas, since its environmental conditions are more variable, allowing juveniles to have higher growth rate, a lower starvation rate, and less risk of predation.

-Taxonomy
+Human interactions

+This species is important commercially in Japan and China, popular as a game fish, and farmed.

+Relationship with Lateolabrax maculatus

-Lateolabrax maculatus has been treated as a junior synonym of L. japonicus but more recent authorities have treated it as a valid species with a wide distribution in the Ariake Sea and off Nagasaki in Japan; off the Chinese coast, Taiwan, and Korea, normally off the southern and western coasts.
+Lateolabrax maculatus has been treated as a junior synonym of L. japonicus, but more recent authorities have treated it as a valid species with a wide distribution: in the Ariake Sea and off Nagasaki in Japan, and off the coasts of mainland China, Taiwan and Korea (normally off the southern and western coasts).